Jessica Paz

 Jessica Paz is an American sound designer, most notable for her work on Broadway and off-Broadway.
 She is the first woman to win the Tony Award for Best Sound Design.

 Career

 Paz is currently represented on Broadway in Anaïs Mitchell's Hadestown at the Walter Kerr Theatre and on the US National tour of the Neil Diamond musical A Beautiful Noise.
 Paz had previously collaborated with famed director Susan Stroman on the play POTUS.
 She worked as front of house engineer for the Preservation Hall Jazz Band, Antibalas, Femi Kuti, Lady A, Candy Shop Boys and more.
 She also worked as an associate sound designer in Disaster!, Dear Evan Hansen, Bandstand and more.

 Paz has been a lecturer in Sound Design at Princeton University and was a faculty advisor for Princeton University's production of Next To Normal.
-She is a member of the United States Institute for Theatre Technology (USITT), SoundGirls, Women's Audio Mission, TSDCA and IATSE Local 829.
+She is a member of the United States Institute for Theatre Technology (USITT), SoundGirls, Women's Audio Mission, TSDCA and IATSE Local USA 829.